cuihujun/docs/murano/get-started/products/manualdevice/README.md

 # Hardware Setup

-This example does not require any hardware.
+This example does not require hardware.
 It assumes developers will use command line CURL commands or implement in a language of choice using HTTP client library commands.

 # Software Setup